danwalterlink/vault/vault/dendron.md

 ---
 #! literate
 #! inline-folds in nvim available -> folds step over
-#! to file url | functions as data -> evaluating with kernels | if url points to struct -> getter
+#! to file url | functions as data -> evaluating with kernels | if url points to struct -> gettr

 interaction notebooks:
   opening - writing in transclusions